-Cintas has established a risk committee which is responsible for overseeing and monitoring Cintas' risk strategy and chartering risk mitigation related actions.
+Our senior leadership is responsible for identifying, assessing and managing the company's exposure to risk, and we have established a risk committee which is responsible for overseeing and monitoring our risk strategy and chartering risk mitigation related actions.
 The risk committee is chaired by the CEO and has broad-based functional representation including senior management from Cintas' corporate audit, legal, operations, security and finance areas.
 The CEO is the only member of the Board on the risk committee.